xyproto/algernon/README.md

 // Store the username in a cookie, returns true if successful SetUsernameCookie(string) -> bool

-// Clear the user cookie
+// Clear the login cookie
 ClearCookie()

 // Get a table containing all usernames